levith-andrade-cuellar/crimes.com/README.md

 These are a series of screenshots of the platform in action.

 ### Login Page ###
+Access the database with a username and password.

 <img src="/preview/login.png" alt="Login" width="400"/>

 ### Search Page ###
+Search the database like you'd search Google.

 <img src="/preview/search.png" alt="Search" width="400"/>